 A lot of people don’t like the taste of tomatoes on their own (I’m one of them) so it can be very tricky to add them to a green smoothie.
 I find that adding mango helps to sweeten the flavor and gives the smoothie a creamy base.

 I prefer to use either grape tomatoes, cherry tomatoes or small Campari tomatoes.
 I wouldn’t blend a giant beefsteak tomato with a banana.
 That might be a little weird in the flavor department, but dropping 6 or 7 sweet grape tomatoes or a small plum tomato in a big blend or mango-coconut smoothie won’t change the flavor and will provide a good dose of lycopene and other nutrients.

 I use tomatoes as a base in blender soups and savory vegetable smoothies.
-I also like to use sun-dried tomatoes for a richer, bolder flavor in raw vegan soup recipes.
+I also like to use sun-dried tomatoes for a richer, bolder flavor.

 - 1 mango, peeled and pitted